ULEZ — The Ultimate Guide

 It was announced in 2014 by the former Mayor of London Boris Johnson.
 And came into force on 8 April 2019.
 It was originally planned to be introduced in September 2020 but was brought forward by current Mayor Sadiq Kahn.

-Initially, the ULEZ area was the same as the current Congestion Charge zone across central London, however, in October 2021, the boundaries of ULEZ will extend out from central London to create a larger zone up to the North Circular Road (A406) and South Circular Road (A205), however the North and South Circular Roads themselves are not included in the zone and can be considered the edge of the ULEZ boundary.
+Initially, the ULEZ area was the same as the current Congestion Charge zone across central London, however, in October 2021, the boundaries of ULEZ extended out from central London to create a larger zone up to the North Circular Road (A406) and South Circular Road (A205).
+However, the North and South Circular Roads themselves are not included in the zone and can be considered the edge of the ULEZ boundary.

 The reason for introducing the Ultra Low Emission Zone was that pollution levels in London regularly exceeded safe levels.
 And road transport is the biggest source of harmful emissions.

 Vehicles are currently responsible for producing around half of both nitrogen oxides (NOx pollution) and particulate matter in the air.

 This is still happening despite the introduction of the original London Low Emission Zone which came into effect in 2008 and operates 24 hours a day.

 LEZ applies to a range of larger vehicles including bigger vans, minibuses, and motorised caravans registered before October 2006, and light 4x4s or pick-ups registered before 2002.
 If your vehicle meets ULEZ standards, it will also pass the current LEZ threshold.